axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/poems-about-endings.md

 &nbsp;
 Her eyes are counting her stars.
 &nbsp;
-When the hour is gone, guests are leaving,&nbsp;
-nurses telling her to sleep.
+When the hour is gone, guests are leaving, nurses telling her to sleep.
 As they retrieve,
 she refuses to see their relief.